 In the context of this Stakeholder Meeting #3RsMC contributed to the first steps towards the creation of a platform for analysis of novel food and food proteins based on test methods and strategies proposed by the impARAS WG2.
 The focus was on technology and knowledge gaps, reliability, relevance and industrial applicability.
-The outcome of this meeting will be published in a peer-reviewed Journal.
+The discussion was organized in 3 separate focus areas: 1.
+Prioritization of proteins for testing (In silico); 2.
+Test methods addressing innate responses covering the identified MIEs and KE; 3.
+Test methods addressing adaptive responses covering identified KE.
+2. It was agreed to estblish an overview of the cell models available and their competence for testing control proteins which are currently available within the impARAS consortium.
+It was agreed to publish this information in a peer-reviewed manuscript.

 The European Commission organized the scientific conference ‘Non-animal approaches: The way forward’ (#NonAnimalScience) in response to the European Citizens’ Stop Vivisection initiative.
 The conference succeeded in getting the relevant stakeholders in open dialogue on how to exploit advances in science towards the goal of phasing out animal testing.